nick-rajwade/ai-training/README.md

-# Capgemini AI Training Platform
+# Capgemini A## ✨ Key Features

+- **Business-f## 🎯 Built for Consulta## 📊 Your ROI

+**Immediate Impact:** Confidence in AI discussions, practical frameworks, and ready-to-use business cases.

+**Career Growth:** Recognized AI expertise, thought leadership opportunities, and future-ready skills.*Immediate Value:** Client-ready insights, business case templates, and risk frameworks you can use today.

+**Flexible Learning:** Mobile-friendly, self-paced modules that fit your project schedule.t** with real client scenarios and ROI frameworks
+- **Mobile-friendly** learning for busy consultants
+- **Quick search** and bookmarking for client meeting prep
+- **Progress tracking** to demonstrate AI expertise
+- **Industry case studies** across finance, healthcare, manufacturing, and retailtform

-*Your comprehensive guide to mastering AI for business transformation*
+*Master AI for business transformation and client success*

-An interactive learning platform designed specifically to equip Capgemini consultants with the AI knowledge needed to drive client success.
-Master the concepts, understand the business impact, and confidently lead AI conversations with clients.
+An interactive platform equipping consultants with practical AI knowledge to confidently advise clients, identify opportunities, and lead AI transformations.

-## 🎯 Why This Platform?
+## 🎯 What You'll Achieve

-As a business consultant, you need to understand AI not just as technology, but as a strategic business enabler.
-This platform bridges the gap between complex AI concepts and practical business applications, giving you the confidence to:

-- **Advise clients** on AI strategy and implementation roadmaps
+- **Lead AI strategy** conversations with clients and executives
-- **Identify opportunities** where AI can drive business value
+- **Identify AI opportunities** that drive measurable business value
-- **Communicate effectively** with technical teams and C-suite executives
-- **Navigate AI risks** and ethical considerations
+- **Navigate AI risks** and implement governance frameworks
-- **Stay current** with rapidly evolving AI landscape
+- **Build compelling business cases** for AI investments

 ## ✨ What Makes This Different